Finite abelian subgroups in the groups of birational and bimeromorphic selfmaps: Main results

+As a result, we have the following upper bound for ranks of finite abelian subgroups in the group $\Bir(X)$, where $X$ is a geometrically rationally connected algebraic variety over any field of zero characteristic.

-\begin{corollary} Let $X$ be a rationally connected variety of dimension $n$ over a field $k$ of zero characteristic.
-There exists a constant $M = M(n)$ such that for any finite subgroup $G \subset \Bir(X)$ there exists an abelian subgroup $H \subset G$ of index at most $M(n)$ and such that $H$ is generated by at most $n$ elements. \end{corollary}
+\begin{corollary} Let $X$ be a geometrically integral and geometrically rationally connected algebraic variety of dimension $n$ over an arbitrary field $k$ of zero characteristic.
+There exists a constant $M = M(n)$ such that, for any finite subgroup $G \subset \Bir(X)$, there exists an abelian subgroup $H \subset G$ of index at most $M(n)$ and such the rank of $H$ does not exceed $n$. \end{corollary}

 \begin{proof} We pass to the algebraic closure $\overline{k}$ of $k$ and replace $X$ by $X \times_{k}\overline{k}$.
 Let $\varphi \colon X' \dasharrow X$ be a smooth birational regularization of the action of $G$, which exists by Proposition \ref{reg}.
-Note that $X'$ is rationally connected.
+Note that $X'$ is rationally connected as well.
 Therefore by Proposition \ref{fixpt} there exists a constant $J'(n)$ such that $G$ contains a subgroup $H$ of index at most $J'(n)$ acting on $X'$ with a fixed point.
 By Proposition \ref{faith} the group $H$ embeds into ~$\mathrm{GL}_n(\overline{k})$.
-Therefore by Jordan's theorem (see \cite{Jor78} or \cite[Theorem A]{Rob90}) the group has an abelian subgroup $A \subset H$ of index at most $J''(n)$.
-Then $A \subset G$ is a subgroup of index at most moreover, $A$ is generated by at most $n$ elements. \end{proof}
+Therefore by Jordan's theorem (see \cite{Jor78} or \cite{Rob90}) there exists a constant $J''(n)$ such that the group $H$ contains an abelian subgroup $A \subset H$ of index at most $J''(n)$.
+Then $A \subset G$ is a subgroup of index at most moreover, since $A$ is linear, it is generated by at most $n$ elements. \end{proof}

+Let us now show that any sequence of finite abelian subgroups in $\Bir(X)$ has asymptotic rank at most $n$ (see Corollary \ref{rankab2}).